-Since only few focal mechanisms are available for large parts of the Alps, we additionally take into account recent seismicity (Fig. 12a,c,d), historical large earthquakes (Fig. 12b) and GNSS data (Fig. 12e-f) to analyze our results in the seismo-tectonic context and draw a more detailed picture of the seismic and tectonic activity in the study area.
-To emphasize areas of significant seismic activity (Fig. 12a) we cluster the earthquakes in the seismicity catalogs by INGV, GEOFON and GCMT according to their epicentral locations using the DBSCAN clustering algorithm (Ester et al., 1996) implemented in the Python package scikit-learn (Pedregosa et al., 2011).
-The merged catalog comprises more than 50,000 earthquakes with Ml>2.0 (1983-2017).
+Since only few focal mechanisms are available for large parts of the Alps, we rely on recent seismicity, historic large earthquakes and GNSS data to further characterize the tectonic activity.
+To emphasize areas of high seismic activity (Fig. 12a) we cluster the earthquakes in the seismicity catalogs by INGV, GEOFON and gCMT according to their epicentral locations using the DBSCAN clustering algorithm (Ester et al., 1996) implemented in the python package scikit-learn (Pedregosa et al., 2011).
+The merged catalogs comprise a total of more than 50,000 earthquakes with Ml>2.0 (1983-2017).
+Additionally, we report maximum hypocenter depths and cumulative seismic moments across the study area (Fig. 12c and d).